lineality/Online_Voting_Using_One_Time_Pads/README.md

+# Edge Case or non-edge case definitions
+- definine where database/datastructure time and clock sync issues are edge cases or not edge cases

 ## ad-hoc systems

 ## Participation, representation, and ways to avoid some groups as being defined outside of the ability to participate: